19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapons/Ranged Weapons/Medium Crossbow.md

 | [Super Slow Property](../../Weapon%20Properties/Super%20Slow%20Property.md)               |
 | [Two Handed Property](../../Weapon%20Properties/Two%20Handed%20Property.md) |

-A crossbow with a medium mechanical draw weight that can be used to shoot 1 [Bolt](../Ammo/Bolt.md) as ammo.
+A crossbow with a medium mechanical draw weight that can be used to shoot a [Bolt](../Ammo/Bolt.md) as ammo.

 | Damage Die | Range                                                          | Slots | Price |
 | ---------: | -------------------------------------------------------------- | ----: | ----: |